apache/incubator-kie-tools/examples/process-compact-architecture/README.md

-# Example ::Process Compact Architecture
+# Example :: Process Compact Architecture

 This example showcases a basic implementation of a **Hiring** Process that drives a _Candidate_ through different interviews until they get hired.
 It features simple User Task orchestration including the use of DMN decisions to